AcceptEmail/Examples/index.md

 If an amountscheme (open or list) is used for the transaction, this can be passed by adding the amount in &amount=1500 where the amount is noted in cents.

+### Mandates

+Redirecting for mandates works in the same manner as bills.
+For the fields a user can fill in the mandate page, a number of arguments for the url are possible:

+&SequenceType= Oneff/Recurring (Identifies the underlying transaction sequence.)

+&CollectionAmount= Amount in cents (Fixed amount to be collected from the debtor’s account.)

+&MaximumAmount= Amount in cents (Maximum amount that can be collected from the debtor’s account.)

+&AmountType= Open/Fixed/Maximum (The type of the amount to be collected.)

+&ToDate= DateTime (The date until which the mandate is valid.
+Only for recurring.)

 <a id="migration-v1-to-v2"></a>